Divya26101993/Group-policy-Objects/README.md

 ## Installation Steps

-### Step 1: Creating Group Policies in Group Policy management console
+### Step 1: Creating a New GPO and Editing It

-The virtual machine is set up with Windows Server 2022, and both Active Directory Domain Services (AD DS) and Group Policy Management Console (GPMC) have been successfully installed and configured
+We have set up a virtual machine running Windows Server 2022 with Active Directory Domain Services (AD DS) and the Group Policy Management Console (GPMC) installed and configured.

 Open Group Policy Management Console (GPMC):
-Type “Group Policy Management” in the Windows search box or Start > Windows Administrative Tools > Group Policy Management
+Type **Group Policy Management** in the Windows search box or **Start -> Windows Administrative Tools -> Group Policy Management**

 ![Image](https://github.com/user-attachments/assets/d5b6d7b4-bfcf-486e-b899-d72a47591e48)

 ![Image](https://github.com/user-attachments/assets/ea49c7a0-c109-4e04-a44c-1babfcb56243)

-In a previous repository, I created an Active Directory domain named IT.local, as shown in the screenshot below
+In this setup, an Active Directory domain named **IT.local** has already been created.
+Refer to the screenshot below for confirmation

 ![Image](https://github.com/user-attachments/assets/558941b9-d27e-421a-9a2b-fa6cf73fc2a4)